georgebrindeiro/map_manager_api/map_manager_api.rst

 ``EstimatedFrames``
   A list of ``EstimatedFrame``.
 ``ProbTransform``
-  A probabilistic 3-D transformation **SM: What is this encoding?**
+  A probabilistic 3-D transformation.

+  **SM: What is this encoding?**
-  **I know what encoding I like.
+  **PTF: I know what encoding I like.
 It is different than the encoding suggested for ROS.
 Whatever we pick, it should be clearly documented (mathematically) with a little library attached.
 My implementation is here https://github.com/furgalep/Schweizer-Messer/tree/master/sm_kinematics but it probably needs some more editing and documentation.**
 ``LinkId``
   A tuple ``(frame0: FrameId, frame1: FrameId)``.
 ``LinkIds``